txhaug/natural-pqc/README.md

 - Preparation of superposition states

-The implementation is based on qutip.

-NOTE: Requires older version of qutip, namely <=4.7.5, install via "pip install qutip==4.7.5"
+NOTE: Requires older version of qutip, namely <=4.7.5, which has dependencies on older versions of numyp and scipy.
+To install, make clean python 3.11 environment and install packages as:
+- pip install numpy==1.26.4
+- pip install scipy==1.12.0
+- pip install qutip==4.7.5

+-
 @author: Tobias Haug, github txhaug Imperial College London